Labour rights are codified by the International Labour Organization (ILO), which identifies the following "fundamental principles and rights at work":

 Other ILO standards deal with conditions of work, including occupational safety and health, wages and hours of work.

-Our "FTSE 100: Modern Slavery Due Diligence" report takes a deep dive on the degree to which FTSE 100 constituents disclose their modern slavery due diligence pursuant to the UK Modern Slavery Act (MSA) in 2021/2022.
+Our "FTSE 100: Modern Slavery Due Diligence" report takes a deep dive on the degree to which FTSE 100 constituents disclose their modern slavery due diligence pursuant to the UK Modern Slavery Act in 2021/2022.
 The average compliance with the Act's core requirements was 90.3%.
 Performance was lower in the Disclosure Conformance dimension, with an average score of 64.4%.
 When including the indicators as per the "Find It, Fix It, Prevent It" framework, across all 60 indicators the average score was 39%.
+Please find the raw data here.

 Labour rights in the Fairtrade system